-Note 13.
+Note 14.
 Related Party Transactions

 Related parties include close family members of key management personnel and entities that are controlled or jointly controlled by those key management personnel, individually or collectively with their close family members.
-The Company considers key management personnel to be the members of the Directors.
+The Company considers key management personnel to be the members of the Committee of Management.